ffund/real-time-embedded-systems-lab/7-iot/README.md

 with `git` and push them to Bitbucket.
 (Don't wait until the end of the lab to push your files; you should do this as you go along.)

+> Note: the binary file for this lab is very large, since it contains the entire MP3 file in program memory.
+It is therefore fairly slow to load onto the board.

 ### Implement the system